 7. Entry Fees: Entries fees for Time Trial events must be stated in the meet announcement and comply with Rule 4 O.

-R. Awards
+R. G. Scoring and Awards

 Awards will be given for the top sixteen (16) individual finishers in individual events.
 Awards will be given for the top eight (8) finishers in relay events.
 Individual high point awards will be awarded for the top three (3) finishers in each age group-male and female.
 An overall (Combined Men’s and Women’s) Team State Champion and a runner up (Combined Men’s and Women’s) trophy will be given.
 A separate Team Men’s and Team Women’s Championship Trophy will be given.
-Awards for the State Championship Meets are secured through the Programs Operations Division of MS and paid for by MS.F.
-Entry Times
+Awards for the State Championship Meets are secured through the Programs Operations Division of MS and paid for by MS.

+H. Entry Times

 Entry times for individual and relay events shall (a) be achieved during the qualifying period (b) be submitted to the hundredths of a second and (c) be the fastest achieved time by the swimmer/relay during the qualifying period.
 Exception for individual Timed Finals Events: A swimmer, if entered in two or more events on (1) the day of the 500 Free or 400 IM at the 12 and Under State Short Course Championships or (2) the day of the 1000 Free or the 1650 Free at the 13/14 and Open Short Course State Championships or (3) the day of the 1500 meter Free at the Long Course State Championships, may enter at his/her fastest time or at the time standard, in his/her discretion.

-G. Time conversions

-Time conversions are not permitted to establish an entry time.
-Actual times must be used except when entering as an automatic qualifier (which enter at the cut).

-H. Age Groups
+I. Age Groups

 The following age groups will be used in the respective State Championship Meets for both male and female swimmers: